ticket-concert/worker-service/README copy.md

 ## Description

-This service is responsible for managing users and their roles.
+This service is responsible become support service and running cron job.

 ## How to run